Ms. Renee Harris

 Criteria for Acceptance

 For the Loyola study abroad program in Leuven, students must have a minimum of 3.00 CQPA.
-They should apply to Loyola’s international program office by Dec.
-1, of their sophomore year, in order to be considered for spots in their junior year.
-Disciplinary records from the school’s office of student life are taken into consideration when reviewing applications.
+They should apply to Loyola’s Office of International Programs office by December 3 (Wednesday after Thankgiving break) of their sophomore year, in order to be considered for spots in their junior year.
+Disciplinary records from the school’s Office of Student Life are taken into consideration when reviewing applications.
 Students should mark down second and third choices in the event that we cannot offer them a spot in the Leuven program.
 There are usually 30 available spots for the each semester.
 Lastly, it is required that students can find enough classes to be full time during the academic year.

 Money and Banking